Fylhan/qompoter/ROADMAP.md

 * [ ] Feature: Prevent from overriding manual changes for all packages in vendor (md5sum)
 * [ ] Feature: Update automatically the inqlude repository data
 * [ ] Feature: Support `--no-dev` option in `qompoter export --repo`
+* [ ] Feature: Support `--prefer-source` option in `qompoter update` to prefer source packages instead over library packages
 * [ ] Feature: Support CMake
 * [ ] Bugfix campaign
   * [ ] Fix: Url field is not always filled in lock file
-  * [ ] Fix: Add dev packages to "required-dev" in lock file and remove them from "require"
+  * [ ] Fix: Add dev packages to "require-dev" in lock file and remove them from "require"
   * [ ] Fix: When using local repository, libraries are still searched first in Inqlude repository
+  * [ ] Fix: If a package is manually deleted, `qompoter inspect` displays an unexpected error `find: ‘vendor/package-dir’: No file or folder of this type`
 * [ ] Clean documentation and release

 Version 0.3 - released 2017, August